infernojs/inferno/CONTRIBUTING.md

 - Clone the repository, and clean it. `lerna clean`
 - Install development dependencies `npm i`
-- build typescript files and run tests `npm run build:packages && npm run browser` after its done open http://localhost:8080 and you will see mocha test suite
+- build typescript files and run tests `npm run tdd` after its done open http://localhost:8080 and you will see mocha test suite

 Pull requests